kubitus2/kubitus2/README.md

 # Hello there!

-I'm Kuba.
-I have over two years of experience with Unity as well as .NET in general and full-stack technologies to accompany VR learning solutions (dashboards, reporting tools etc.).
+I'm Kuba (or Jakub).
+I have over three years of experience with .NET and full-stack technologies as well as some expertise in GameDev (Unity).
-I'm keen to explore diverse subjects in WebDev and beyond.

 ## 👨🏻‍💻 Programming languages
   * C#
   * JavaScript/TypeScript

-## 🚀 Frameworks, libraries, etc.
-  * React
-  * Vue.js
-  * .NET Core
-  * Express
-  * Linux 🐧

 ## 🎮 GameEngines
   * Unity

-## 📖 Currently learning
-  * CI/CD
-  * Docker 🐳
-  * Python 🐍
-  * C

-## ⛺ Other
+## ⛺ Hobbies
-  * Hiking
+  * Hiking / Travel
   * Pop-culture
   * Science
   * Tour-guide